krisleech/vimfiles/README.md

 Lists method names, provide auto complete

+`,rt` Generates Ruby tags, this will include tags for your code and gems if using RVM.

-Run `ctags -R` in project root to generate tags
+If you are not using RVM you can run `ctags -R` in project root to generate tags.

+Or to run directly from within vim `:!ctags -R`.

+`Ctrl+]` - skips to the tag under the cursor

 ### preview (`,P`)